secar600/secar-documents/source/vacuum_system.rst

     - :code:`SCR_BTS35:PG_D1612` for Wien filter 1.
     - :code:`SCR_BTS35:PG_D1709` for Wien filter 2.
 - Once the pressure gauge reaches about 690 Torr, the chamber is vented.
+- Close the pneumatic valve shown in :numref:`RV` if you had to open it.
+- Close the vent valve (see :numref:`WF_vent_valve`) and insert its provided rubber cork into the vent valve's tube.

 .. _RV:
 .. figure:: Figures/IMG_3392.jpg